mpsijben/Android-Portfolio-App/README.md

 # AndroidAllprojects
-An Android application that open my other apps
+A basic android application that opens other android applications.